andrew/ultimate-awesome/README.md

 - [Awesome-LLM4Tool](https://github.com/OpenGVLab/Awesome-LLM4Tool) - A curated list of the papers, repositories, tutorials, and anythings related to the large language models for tools.
 - [Awesome-ML-Cybersecurity](https://github.com/opensci-hub/Awesome-ML-Cybersecurity) - Machine Learning For Cybersecurity.
 - [awesome-pharo-ml](https://github.com/pharo-ai/awesome-pharo-ml) - List of projects, books, booklets, papers, and applications related to machine learning, AI, data science in Pharo.
+- [top-pharma50](https://github.com/servierhub/top-pharma50) - Top open source software from the top 50 pharmaceutical companies.
+- [awesome-inspiration](https://github.com/shsfwork/awesome-inspiration) - A curated collection of the best resources for designers and developers to elevate their projects.
+Explore inspiration for landing pages, SaaS, components, UX patterns, and much more.
 - [awesome-spiking-neural-networks](https://github.com/vvvityaaa/awesome-spiking-neural-networks) - A curated list of materials for Spiking Neural Networks, 3rd generation of artificial neural networks.
 - [awesome-gaze](https://github.com/WuZhuoran/awesome-gaze) - A curated list of awesome gaze estimation frameworks, datasets and other awesomeness.
 - [awesome-ai-music](https://github.com/xaramore/awesome-ai-music) - A curated list of awesome AI tools for music composition, generation, enhancement, and more.
 - [android-resources](https://github.com/yogeshpaliyal/android-resources) - This repository serves as a curated collection of valuable resources related to Android development.
 It aims to provide developers with a centralized hub to discover and explore informative content on various Android-specific topics, including, internals of android, performance optimization, architectural patterns, etc.
 - [awesome-web-apps](https://github.com/brillout/awesome-web-apps) - Curated List of Web Apps.
 - [awesome-open-source-licensing](https://github.com/CodeScoring/awesome-open-source-licensing) - Cool links, tools & papers related to Open Source Licensing.
-- [awesome-formal-verification](https://github.com/elniak/awesome-formal-verification) - Welcome to the ultimate list of resources for formal verification techniques and tools.
-This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.
 - [awesome-erlang](https://github.com/erlang-punch/awesome-erlang) - An (accurate) list of awesome Erlang resources.
 - [awesome-web-newsletters](https://github.com/gokulkrishh/awesome-web-newsletters) - 🔥 List of awesome web related newsletter to subscribe.
 - [awesome-solana](https://github.com/hokage-candidates/awesome-solana) - A curated list of awesome Solana protocols, repos & community tools.